Woreira/Unity-Proportional-Navigation-Collection/README.md

 ![](https://github.com/Woreira/Proportional-Navigation-Missile-in-Unity/blob/main/PreviewGifs/preview3.gif)

-If you want to cut straight to the chase, look at [`Missile.cs`](https://github.com/Woreira/Proportional-Navigation-Missile-in-Unity/blob/main/ProportionalNavDemo/Assets/Scripts/Missile.cs)<br>
-it *should* have everything you need to implement ProNav in your project
+> If you want to cut straight to the chase, look at [`Missile.cs`](https://github.com/Woreira/Proportional-Navigation-Missile-in-Unity/blob/main/ProportionalNavDemo/Assets/Scripts/Missile.cs) it *should* have everything you need to implement ProNav in your project.

 ## Glossary